P0L3NARUBA/source-engine-strike/README.md

 # Current tasks
 - Should fix texts
 - Fix fov makes the viewmodel invisible
+- Third Person walking animation broken, needs to be fixed

 # Cooking Book for Windows
 1. Download Python 3 and Git if necessary